DinoChiesa/Apigee-Csv-Shredder/Readme.md

    G,H,I
 ```

-to shred that csv, use this command:
+To shred that csv, use this command:

 ```
   curl -i -X POST \